Prince Harry and Meghan Markle’s US approval rating tumbles after South Park parody

 The Duke and Duchess’s approval ratings now stand at -10 and -17, respectively

-Prince Harry and Meghan Markle’s approval ratings in the US took a tumble after South Park aired a parody episode about the royal couple.
+Prince Harry and Meghan Markle’s approval ratings in the US took a tumble after South Park aired a parody of the royal couple.

 In the controversial recent episode of the adult animated series, the Duke and Duchess are mocked with a series of jokes that some viewers described as “brutal”.